By Kathee Mierzejewski

 Be sure to water the parsnips well when growing parsnips or the roots will be flavorless and really tough.

-Fertilization of the soil is also helpful, and you can fertilizing your growing parsnips the same way you would your carrots.
+Fertilization of the soil is also helpful, and you can fertilize your growing parsnips the same way you would your carrots.
 Side dress with fertilizer around June to keep the soil healthy enough for growing parsnips.

 When to Harvest Parsnips